xapantu/slides-smt/counting/counting.md

 #### Slice

 The first operation we do is what we call _slicing_.
 It means that the domains must be transformed so as they all have the same intervals.
 In practice, we are looking for a subdivision of $[A, B)$ (where $A$ is the lower bound of every array index and $B$ the upper bound) which can be used to express every domains.
-This is a simple operation that I do not detail here, intuitively every bounds of the intervals are collected and then split into equality classes and ordered (in the meantime the set of assumptions may be made bigger).
+This is a simple operation that I do not detail here, intuitively every bound of the intervals is collected, then they are split into equality classes and ordered (in the meantime the set of assumptions may be made bigger).

 #### Partition